Insality/druid/api/druid_instance_api.md

 The filter is scoped to the caller: on the `druid` instance it affects all components, on the `self.druid` inside a component it affects this component subtree only.
-The filter owner is not affected by its own filter: blacklist `{ self }` from the widget blocks every child, to block the widget itself set the filter from the outside.
+The filter owner is not affected by its own filter, to filter a widget itself set the filter from the outside: the gui script or the parent widget.

 - **Parameters:**
 	- `[blacklist_components]` *(table|druid.component[]|nil)*: The array of component to blacklist, nil to clear it